Elementary Handbook

 The network is provided for students to conduct research, complete assignments, and store data.
 Access to network services is given to students who agree to act in a considerate and responsible manner.
 Students are responsible for good behavior on school computer networks just as they are in a classroom or a school hallway.
 Access is a privilege - not a right.
 As such, general school rules for behavior and communications apply and users must comply with district standards and honor the agreements they have signed.
 Beyond the clarification of such standards, the district is not responsible for monitoring or controlling the communications of individuals utilizing the network.

 Network storage areas may be treated like school lockers.
-Network administrators may review files and communications to maintain system integrity and insure that users are using the system responsibly.
+Network administrators may review files and communications to maintain system integrity and ensure that users are using the system responsibly.
 Users should not expect that files stored on district servers will always be private.
 Unapproved or inappropriate material will be removed by the technology staff.

 Internet / World Wide Web

 Access to the Internet will enable students to use thousands of libraries and databases.
 Within reason, freedom of speech and access to information will be honored.
 Families should be warned that some material accessible via the Internet might contain items that are illegal, defamatory, inaccurate or potentially offensive to some people.
 While our intent is to make Internet access available to further educational goals and objectives, students may find ways to access other materials as well.
 Filtering software is in use, but no filtering system is capable of blocking 100% of the inappropriate material available on the Internet.
 We believe that the benefits to students from access to the Internet, in the form of information resources and opportunities for collaboration, exceed any disadvantages.
 Ultimately, parents and guardians of minors are responsible for setting and conveying the standards that their children should follow when using media and information sources.
-To that end, the Brentwood Borough Public Schools support and respect each family's right to decide whether or not to apply for access.
+To that end, the Brentwood Borough Public Schools support and respect each family's right to decide whether to apply for access.

 Policy Violations